willwh/osmf/apps/samples/framework/ExamplePlayer/readme.txt

 will appear in the upper right, and a control panel which allows interaction will appear in the lower right.

-The code for each example is in org.openvideoplayer.examples.AllExamples.as.
+The code for each example is in org.osmf.examples.AllExamples.as.